OctoPrint/OctoPrint/README.md

     # Controls consist at least of a name, a type and type-specific further attributes.
 Currently recognized types are
     # - section: Creates a visual section in the UI, you can use this to separate functional blocks
     # - command: Creates a button that sends a defined GCODE command to the printer when clicked
-    # - parametrized_command: Creates a button that sends a parametrized GCODE command to the printer, parameters
+    # - parametric_command: Creates a button that sends a parameterized GCODE command to the printer, parameters
-    #   needed for the command are added to the UI as input fields and are named
+    #   needed for the command are added to the UI as input fields, are named and can such be referenced from the command
     #
     # The following example defines a control for enabling the cooling fan with a variable speed defined by the user
     # (default 255) and a control for disabling the fan, all within a section named "Fan".